 The main economic activity is commercial activities and investment projects, subsistence and large-scale farming, livestock and small scale bee keeping so their main source of income is sale of the farm produce including coffee, livestock, milk and honey.
 Social amenities such as hospitals and schools are easily available in the locality mainly found in surrounding market centres and towns.
-The main road serving the area is Limuru Road which is tar surfaced but the immediate access is earth but improved with quarry chips.
+The main road serving the area is Kiambu Road which is tar surfaced but the immediate access is earth but improved with qauryy chips though worn out and in need of repair.

-Others social infrastructure like schools, religious places, shopping areas etc.) are within reasonable reach and conveniently available for all.
-Water is not yet connected to the site from the piped network.
+Others social infrastructure like schools, religious places, shopping areas etc.) are within reasonable reach though not conveniently available for all.
+Water is not connected to the site from the piped network.
 There is mains electricity in the neighbourhood.